* Tech stocks boost S&P, Nasdaq

 By April Joyner

-NEW YORK, July 25 (Reuters) - Wall Street rose on Wednesday as U.S. President Donald Trump secured concessions from the European Union on trade, while a disappointing quarterly report from Facebook after the bell slammed its stock and threatened to put the brakes on a tech rally.
+NEW YORK, July 25 (Reuters) - Wall Street’s major indexes rose on Wednesday as U.S. President Donald Trump secured concessions from the European Union on trade.

-The S&P 500 and the Nasdaq had already been boosted earlier in the trading session by gains in the technology sector, and the Nasdaq closed at a record high.
+The S&P and the Nasdaq had already been boosted earlier in the trading session by gains in the technology sector.
+Shares of Facebook Inc and Microsoft Corp hit record highs earlier in Wednesday’s session.
+Facebook shares closed up 1.3 percent, and Microsoft shares ended the session up 2.9 percent.

 The sanguine news regarding trade helped the Dow reverse earlier losses in Wednesday’s session.
-It had been weighed by Boeing’s report of higher costs for its aerial refueling tanker program.
+It had been weighed by Boeing Inc’s report of higher costs for its aerial refueling tanker program.
 Boeing shares closed down 0.7 percent.

 “Once you got a hint of good news about avoiding a trade war, the market was primed to go higher based on the fact that earnings has been quite strong and economic data has been strong,” said Michael Antonelli, managing director of institutional sales trading at Robert W. Baird in Milwaukee.